 What are Custom Nodes?

-They are sometimes called "MODs" or "plugins" in other software, and they are like plugins that add features not found in the default setup.
+They are sometimes called "MODs" or "plugins" in other software, but they are like plugins that add functions not in default.

-They are one of the features that make ComfyUI powerful, allowing support for AI models that cannot be used by default, consolidating complex processes into a single node, or even making the design look cool.
+It is one of the features that make ComfyUI powerful, such as supporting AI models not usable by default, summarizing complex processing into one node, or making the design cool.

 Risks of Custom Nodes

-They are very convenient, but you should remember that the more you install, the higher the probability of encountering trouble.
+They are very convenient, but you should remember that the probability of encountering trouble increases as you install more.

-• Update Stop: The author stops updating, and it stops working with newer versions of ComfyUI.
+• The author stops updating, and it stops working with new ComfyUI

-• Security: Possibility of containing malicious code (not zero).
+• Possibility of containing malicious code (not zero)

 Installing Custom Nodes